NEW: Passengers preparing for New Year's Eve festivities

 “The group on this ship is incredibly collegiate,” said Alok Jha, a science correspondent for The Guardian newspaper, told Anderson Cooper 360.
 “There are a lot of skills and things people are sharing with each other.”

-Chris Turney, an Australian professor of climate change at the University of New South Wales, said there are regular briefings on the status of rescue attempts, and in the meantime, people are doing what they can to keep busy.
-That includes yoga and Spanish classes, Jha and Turney said.
+Chris Turney, an Australian professor of climate change at the University of New South Wales, told CNN that there are regular briefings on the status of rescue attempts, and in the meantime, people are doing what they can to keep busy.
+That includes yoga and Spanish classes.

 Turney said it was raining hard Monday, and visibility was deteriorating.
 The forecast for the next 24 hours called for more of the same.